tega-ajise/Task-management/README.md

 ### GET /tasks – List accessible tasks scoped to role/org
 Authorization: None
---> 401 Unauthorized – User hasn't registered or logged in)
+--> 401 Unauthorized (User hasn't registered or logged in)

 Authorization: Bearer ....
---> 200 OK – Lists all the tasks in the user's org scope
+--> 200 OK (Lists all the tasks in the user's org scope)

 ### PUT /tasks/:id – Edit task (if permitted)